 Parkour is often considered a discipline and compared to martial arts in it’s training.
-I have my own personal thoughts on this…and I figured I’d share 🙂
+With over 25 years of experience training both disciplines and spending the last 15 years focused on creating the most fun workout in the Twin Cities at my Parkour gym in Edina, I have my own personal thoughts on this…and I figured I’d share 🙂

 As a young kid, I tried a bunch of traditional American sports.
 I was in a softball league, I was on a basketball team, I did wrestling for like a week, I went to about four track practices, and I was even on a bowling league.
 None of this really clicked with me because I was always a really sickly asthmatic kid with no apparent natural athletic ability and I didn’t enjoy any of it (except bowling because I could just mess around with my friends).
 When I was 14, one of my friends invited me to join him in his karate class.
 The instructor saw the potential in me and I absolutely loved it.
 Not long after that I was spending every day after school for 3-4 hours training at the karate studio.
 Things came quickly and I progressed through the ranks pretty fast.
 I got my black belt in 2002 and my second degree black belt in 2004.
 I kept training after that, but a lot more on my own and never progressed any farther in the belt ranks for personal reasons.